-PG 1: Increase the percentage of students in the Biology major who complete a cooperative program ("co-op"), experiential internship, and/or study abroad during their undergraduate years.

-The goal is to have 10% of students in the Biology major complete one or more cooperative program ("co-op"), experiential internship, or study abroad opportunity during the time they are an undergraduate.

-PG 2: Faculty in the Department of Biology will increase the incorporation of active-learning strategies in courses offered.

-All departmental faculty members are expected to receive pedagogical training in active-learning techniques and strategies during their first 3 years of employment.
-We would like at least 75% of Department of Biology faculty to incorporate active-learning/critical-thinking strategies into their individual courses to improve the reasoning ability of our students.
-We also would like Department of Biology faculty to select critical thinking as an important or essential component of a course on 50% of IDEA course evaluations.

-PG 3: The Department of Biology will increase undergraduate retention.

-Our goal is to increase the retention rate so that it equals or exceeds that of the university's average rate of retention.

-PG 4: The Department of Biology will make significant progress toward increasing diversity.

-The Department of Biology will make significant progress toward desegregation and affirmative action objectives.
+- 1. Increase the percentage of students in the Biology major who complete a cooperative program ("co-op"), experiential internship, and/or study abroad during their undergraduate years. - The goal is to have 10% of students in the Biology major complete one or more cooperative program ("co-op"), experiential internship, or study abroad opportunity during the time they are an undergraduate. - 2.
+Faculty in the Department of Biology will increase the incorporation of active-learning strategies in courses offered. - All departmental faculty members are expected to receive pedagogical training in active-learning techniques and strategies during their first 3 years of employment.
+We would like at least 75% of Department of Biology faculty to incorporate active-learning/critical-thinking strategies into their individual courses to improve the reasoning ability of our students. - 3.
+The Department of Biology will increase undergraduate retention. - Our goal is to increase the retention rate so that it equals or exceeds that of the university's average rate of retention. - 4.
+The Department of Biology will make significant progress toward increasing diversity. - The Department of Biology will make significant progress toward desegregation and affirmative action objectives.